almonk/Bind/README.md

 <img src="http://f.cl.ly/items/0X1o0y1F1r0h1U3e2n16/bind-screenshot.png"/>

+<a href="https://github.com/almonk/Bind/releases">Download for OSX from the Releases page</a>

 #### Features
 * Write GSS manually or automate it with built in UIs
 * Add constraints to multiple elements at once